mmatteo-hub/RT1_Assignment1/README.md

 so if the `R.grab()` is successful the robot will move the token backward, otherwise it means the robot is not close enough so the program will act properly; to release the token it is used the `R.release()` function.

 ### Token
-Tokens are of two types, as it can be seen in the arean picture.
+Tokens are of two types, as it can be seen in the arena picture.
-Each of them is a `Marker` and is characterised by many properties which describe all its characteristic and. position in the space.
-The mainly used in the program are:
+Each of them is a `Marker` and is characterised by many properties which describe all its characteristics and position in the space.
+T
+Each `Marker` object has the following attributes:

+* `info`: a `MarkerInfo` object describing the marker itself.
+Has the following attributes:
+  * `code`: the numeric code of the marker.
+  * `marker_type`: the type of object the marker is attached to (either `MARKER_TOKEN_GOLD`, `MARKER_TOKEN_SILVER` or `MARKER_ARENA`).
+  * `offset`: offset of the numeric code of the marker from the lowest numbered marker of its type.
+For example, token number 3 has the code 43, but offset 3.
+  * `size`: the size that the marker would be in the real game, for compatibility with the SR API.
+* `centre`: the location of the marker in polar coordinates, as a `PolarCoord` object.
+Has the following attributes:
+  * `length`: the distance from the centre of the robot to the object (in metres).
+  * `rot_y`: rotation about the Y axis in degrees.
+* `dist`: an alias for `centre.length`
+* `res`: the value of the `res` parameter of `R.see`, for compatibility with the SR API.
+* `rot_y`: an alias for `centre.rot_y`
+* `timestamp`: the time at which the marker was seen (when `R.see` was called).

+although, the mainly used in the program are:
 * `info`: a `MarkerInfo` object describing the marker itself.
 Has the following attributes:
   * `marker_type`: the type of object the marker is attached to (either `MARKER_TOKEN_SILVER`, `MARKER_TOKEN_GOLD`).

 ![token_silver](https://user-images.githubusercontent.com/62358773/139828770-26c0fea8-876d-490b-9c89-9173f6215e67.png)

 ![token_gold](https://user-images.githubusercontent.com/62358773/139828777-54f416ae-9134-4a63-ad3a-b95030e8d72c.png)